johnmee/johnmee.com/pages/resume.md

 ### Copyright Agency Limited

-Short gig supporting a python application whilst an inhouse dev took a vacation.
-Was useful enough to be kept around a few weeks longer building scripting tasks to ease the workload of filtering, cataloging, and processing the masses of scanned documents their business entails.
+A quick gig supporting a python application whilst an inhouse dev took a vacation.
+Proved useful enough to be kept around some weeks longer building scripting tasks to ease the workload of filtering, cataloging, and processing the masses of scanned documents their business entails.

 [Copyright Agency](http://copyright.com.au)  February &rarr; April 2013